-ast year, Martin Lewis the Money

-Saving Expert, used an appearance

-on the BBC's Sunday Morning to

-directly address the then chancellor

-Rishi Sunak: "As the Money Saving

-Expert who's been known for this

-- I am virtually out of tools to help people

-now.
-It's not something money management

-can fix.
-It's not something, for those on

-the lowest incomes, that telling them to

-cut their bills will work.
-We need political

-intervention."
+head of the spring statement earlier this year, Martin Lewis, The Money Saving Expert, used an appearance on the BBC's Sunday Morning to directly address the chancellor: "As the Money Saving Expert who's been known for this - I am virtually out of tools to help people now.
+It's not something money management can fix.
+It's not something, for those on the lowest incomes, that telling them to cut their bills will work.
+We need political intervention."

 If you delve into the question of who the UK public trust on the economy, two things become clear.
-One, there is a deep scepticism towards sources of economic information.
-The public believe media outlets peddle their own agenda and politicians are out for themselves This leads to an acknowledged ignorance of the economy: in general, people are happy to admit how little they understand.
-Mysterious market forces lead to economic good and bad times.
-This is a rare example of humility in public attitudes.
-On most issues people tend to claim they know much more than they actually do.
-The second

-...[the] lack of story presents an opportunity.
-A chance to craft a progressive narrative that says this moment must be a turning point thing you will find out is that Martin Lewis is the exception to the rule.
+One, we don't trust anyone.
+The public believe media outlets and politicians peddle their own agenda.
+We don't even trust ourselves: we're happy to admit how little we understand the mysterious market forces that lead to economic good and bad times.
+This is a rare example of humility in public attitudes - on most issues we claim to know much more than we do.
+The second thing you will find out is that Martin Lewis is the exception to the rule.
 We trust him.
+We believe that

-We believe that he has our best interests at heart, that he is knowledgeable, that he 'gets it'.
+We need to offer a credible explanation of what went wrong yesterday to build the belief in a better tomorrow he has our best interests at heart, that he is knowledgeable, that he'gets it'.